ppy/osu-wiki/wiki/Guides/Timing_songs_with_8-time-signatures/en.md

 Certain songs may have time signatures that are not divided into quarter notes (e.g. `3/4`, `4/4`, `7/4`, ...), but rather into eighth notes (e.g. `6/8`, `7/8`, ...).
 While the current editor does not support these `#/8` [time signatures](/wiki/Music_theory/Time_signature), there are ways to properly incorporate this timing into osu!.

 This guide will explain a bit of the relevant music theory behind this, and give examples of how it translates into osu!.
-To illustrate this, the following three songs will be used as references:
+To better illustrate this, the following three songs will be used as references throughout the page:

 - ["America"](https://www.youtube.com/watch?v=_Tihl3pzWRc) by Leonard Bernstein (1957)
 - ["We Are The Champions"](https://www.youtube.com/watch?v=KXw8CRapg7k) by Queen (1977)